 Contact: Ace Crawford

-The investigation was conducted by the Bureau of Indian Affairs, Office of Justice Services, and the Oglala Sioux Tribe Department of Public Safety.
-The case is being prosecuted by Assistant U.S. Attorney Wayne Venhuizen.
+This case was investigated by the Bureau of Indian Affairs, Office of Justice Services, and the Oglala Sioux Tribe Department of Public Safety.
+Supervisory Assistant U.S. Attorney Gregg S. Peterman handled the sentencing.

 Return to Top